sallvi/xccov-json-as-cobertura-xml.py/README.md

-## Xcode JSON coverage as Cobertura XML coverage to display (iOS) coverage reports in Jenkins CI
+## xccov-json-as-cobertura-xml

-A simple lightweight script to convert a Xcode coverage file as JSON to a Cobertura XML file, to be used in Jenkins CI.
+A simple lightweight script to convert a Xcode coverage JSON file to a Cobertura XML file, so that it can be used to display coverage reports using Cobertura in Jenkins CI.

 ### Example Usage